Arthroscopy

 However, when it comes to this procedure and jaundiced vaccinations, it should be remembered that a valid vaccination against hepatitis B is necessary.
 In addition, you should inform your doctor about the possible coexistence of other diseases, including the heart, kidneys, liver, lungs, or nervous system.

-How Is the Examination Performed?
+How is the Examination Performed?

 Arthroscopy is the so-called minimally invasive surgical procedureTrusted Source.
 The examination is often performed under spinal, local, or general anesthesia.
 In children, only general anesthesia is used.